ShivamKR12/awesome-ursina/README.md

 - **Ursina Networking**
   A networking module for multiplayer games.
 [UrsinaNetworking](https://github.com/kstzl/UrsinaNetworking)

+- **UrsinaAchievements**
+  An achievements system for games built with the Ursina Engine.
+[UrsinaAchievements](https://github.com/megat69/UrsinaAchievements)

 - **Ursina More UI**
   Additional UI components and models for the Ursina Engine.
 [Ursina.More.UI](https://github.com/Creator754915/Ursina.More.UI)